ErvaErgul/Bookstore-Fullstack/README.md

 Here are some of the most important external libraries used in the frontend.

-[PrimeReact](https://www.primefaces.org/primereact/) for components and also their CSS utility library [PrimeFlex](https://www.primefaces.org/primeflex).
+- [PrimeReact](https://www.primefaces.org/primereact/) for components and also their CSS utility library [PrimeFlex](https://www.primefaces.org/primeflex).

-[Zustand](https://github.com/pmndrs/zustand) for global state management.
+- [Zustand](https://github.com/pmndrs/zustand) for global state management.

-[React Hook Form](https://react-hook-form.com) and [Yup](https://www.npmjs.com/package/yup) for form validation.
+- [React Hook Form](https://react-hook-form.com) and [Yup](https://www.npmjs.com/package/yup) for performance and form validation.

 # Features to Be Added